-Both brass and bronze are copper alloys; solid solutions of copper and other alloying elements.
-Basically, brass and bronze can be differentiated based on the main alloying element.
+Both brass and bronze are alloys of copper.
+They are solid solutions of copper and other alloying elements.
+Basically, we can classify brass and bronze depending on the main alloying element.
 This differentiation causes distinct properties in these two alloys.

-Generally, bronze is considered as a copper- tin alloy.
-Also, copper aluminum alloys and copper silicon alloys are called bronze.
-Bronze can also be classified based on other alloying elements.
-Lead, Zinc, Phosphorous, Aluminum, Silicon, and Silver are the additional alloying elements.
-Bronze is more expensive than brass because the dominant alloying element in bronze is Tin.
+Bronze is more expensive than brass since the dominant alloying element in bronze is tin.
 Tin increases strength, hardness, fluidity and corrosion resistance of bronze.
-Therefore, bronze is somewhat superior to brass in respect of these properties.
-Bronze is slightly less malleable than brass due to the presence of Tin.
+Therefore, bronze is somewhat superior to brass.
+Bronze is slightly less malleable than brass due to the presence of tin.

 What are the Similarities Between Brass and Bronze?